VeveeCompare · vs Helicone

 Proxy vs SDK

 Helicone works by being a proxy: you swap api.openai.com for oai.hconeai.com and Helicone logs every request.
-AIPricingLab is an SDK call you make in your own code, before you call OpenAI.
+Vevee is an SDK call you make in your own code, before you call OpenAI.
 The proxy model is brilliant for zero-code observability; the SDK model is correct for enforcement, because enforcement requires running code in your stack that understands who the user is and which plan they have.

 Using both together